ichbindas/dusk-multisig-node/README.md

 <a name="scp-anchor"></a>

-15. We are gonna export the consensus keys of profile 1 via [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/), which uses the SSH port to securely transfer the .keys file from wallet to node.
-The command is built with your path to the `.keys` file and a user on the VPS (in our case `example_user`) with the ip-address of the VPS added afterwards as well as the path to save the file on the VPS.
-If your SSH key is not in the expected default folder (which is??), but instead it lies on an USB device (as it is in our case), we need to specify the path to the SSH file (the one without a file ending).
+1. We are gonna export the consensus keys of profile 1 via [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/), which uses the SSH port to securely transfer the `.keys` file from wallet to node.
+The command is built with your path to the `.keys` file and an user on the VPS (in our case `example_user`) with the IP-address of the VPS added afterwards as well as the path to save the file on the VPS.
 Take a look at this schema:

-    `scp i- path/to/ssh-key /path/to/file.keys user@ip-address:/opt/dusk/conf`
+    `scp -i path/to/ssh-key -o UserKnownHostsFile=/your/path/to/custom_known_hosts /path/to/file.keys user@ip-address:/path/to/save/keys/to`

-    Based on this guide the command would look something like this:
+    Based on this guide the command would look something like this (default export path of `rusk-wallet ` is `/opt/dusk/conf` and I advise to use it as well):

-    `scp -i /Volumes/usb/ssh_keys/example_user_keys /Volumes/usb/consensus_keys/0.keys example_user@123.45.678.901:/opt/dusk/conf/`
+    `scp -i /Volumes/usb/ssh_keys/example_user_keys -o UserKnownHostsFile=/your/path/to/custom_known_hosts /Volumes/usb/consensus_keys/0.keys example_user@123.45.678.901:/opt/dusk/conf/`

-    Create the command, enter it into your terminal and enter your password for the SSH key of `example_user`.
+    Build the command, enter it into your terminal and enter your password for the SSH key of the user you connect to.
 You should see this response:

     <figure>